Andrew Gardner (newsreader): Biography

-Gardner was born as one of three children of a Upper Wimpole Street dentist in the middle-class Beaconsfield in Buckinghamshire on 25 September 1932.
-He was educated at the independent Dauntsey's School in West Lavington, Wiltshire, before serving as a corporal in the Royal Air Force's medical administration during his National Service.
+Career

 Gardner considered becoming an actor but discovered he lacked the talent to pursue that career, and did not want to become a dentist like his father.
 When he was 21 years old, he moved to Rhodesia in 1954 to avoid seven years of examinations and became a writer of children's stories about a small hedgehog as a hobby, which was adapted into a ten-minute six-part radio series after working a clerical job with a firm of refrigerator manufacturers.

 Following an outbreak of the Asian flu epidemic, which reduced the number of available announcers and broadcasters to the Federal Broadcasting Corporation of Rhodesia and Nyasaland, he began a career in radio journalism in the Federation of Rhodesia and Nyasaland in 1957, working as a freelance newsreader-reporter in Africa for the Federal Broadcasting Corporation of Rhodesia and Nyasaland and becoming a staff member 18 months later, working as a producer and nightly newsreel editor.
 Gardner was one of the first reporters of the masscares that took place during the Congo Crisis in 1960, and also broadcast in Angola, Congo and Mozambique.
 When he realised that the Federation of Rhodesia and Nyasaland was about to disband, he returned to the United Kingdom in 1961.
 Gardner enrolled in a one-month broadcasting course at the BBC and began working for the corporation as a broadcaster for its African services and radio shows like Ten O'Clock and Topic for Tonight.
 He co-chaired the live BBC afternoon television discussion programme Table Talk with Erskine Childers.